awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-principals.md

 Amazon EMR only configures the open\-source Kerberos authentication features for the applications and components listed below\.
 Any other applications installed are not Kerberized, which can result in an inability to communicate with Kerberized components and cause application errors\.
 Applications and components that are not Kerberized do not have authentication enabled\.
 Supported applications and components may vary by Amazon EMR release version\.

-No web user interfaces hosted on the cluster are Kerberized\.
+The Livy user interface is the only web user interface hosted on the cluster that is Kerberized\.
 + **Hadoop MapReduce**
 + **Hbase**
 + **HCatalog**